Four of Canberra's best mountain bike trails

 MAJURA PINES

-An oldie but a goodie is the best way to sum up Majura Pines, home to 20km of mapped and sign-posted trails for mountain bike riders of all abilities.
-You’ll find short beginner loops to cross country trails, flow trails and double black diamond descents, pump tracks and dirt jumps.
-If you’ve got kids still gaining confidence on bikes or are just starting out in the world of MTB, the Beginners Trails (The Flash and Crazy Crab Walk) are ideal.
+Majura Pines is home to 20 kilometres of mapped and sign-posted trails for mountain bike riders of all abilities.
+You’ll find everything from short beginner loops to cross country trails, flow trails, double black diamond descents, pump tracks, and dirt jumps.
+If you’ve got kids still gaining confidence on bikes or are just starting out in the world of mountain biking, the Beginners Trails (The Flash and Crazy Crab Walk) are ideal places to start.

 How to get there